-Ivy League school expectations for GPAs are set extremely high, but there are other factors that play significant roles in college admissions, especially with the use of holistic evaluation.
-Holistic evaluation means that many college admissions boards will not only consider numeric measures like SAT or ACT scores and GPA, but will also look at personal essays, school involvement, and hobbies in areas like sports or arts.
+Ivy League school expectations for GPAs are set extremely high — they have some of the lowest acceptance rates around and it can be hard to stand out in an impressive applicant pool.
+There are, however, other factors that play significant roles in college admissions, especially with the use of holistic evaluation.
+Holistic evaluation means that many admissions committees will not only consider numeric measures like SAT or ACT scores and GPA on a student’s college application, but will also look at supplemental essays, letters of recommendation, school involvement, internship experience, and hobbies in areas like sports or arts.

 What is GPA?